 This video helps you discover the main keywords on a research topic.

 Let's say you've just been given an assignment where you have to use 2 to 3 resources and your topic is computers.
 Where do you go from here?
-How do you start?
+How do you narrow it down?
 The first step is to take your topic and develop that into a research question.

-When a student comes to the research help desk asking me for help on their topic, my first response is, "what more specifically do you want to learn about your topic?"
+When a student comes to the research help desk asking for help on their topic, my first response is, "what more specifically do you want to learn about your topic?"
 That's because usually, whatever they said to me is way too broad of a topic and it should be narrowed down.
 This topic can be narrowed by social, political or economic issues.
 For example, how have video games influenced the e-sports industry?

 So let's pick this as our research question: How is artificial intelligence changing education?
 Now that we have our manageable research question, let's determine the keywords.
 Why keywords you may ask?
 Sometimes I catch students searching the library by typing the whole question or sentence.
 No. Don't do that.
 Rather, you need to find the main concepts or ideas in your question.
 Those keywords can be single words or phrases.

 So for our question what would the main concepts be?
-They are: plastics, oceans, pollution.
+They are: artificial intelligence and education.
 By the way since words like: affect, enable, rate, impact, or advantage, describe a relationship between keywords, they should not be considered good keywords to use.
 Once you have the main keywords for your topic, sometimes you'll need to find additional keywords to use in your search.
 This will ensure that you find all of the best, most relevant information for your topic.
 Determining keywords can be one of the hardest steps in the research process.
 Fortunately, there are many different ways to come up with alternate keywords.

 One way is to use a thesaurus to identify alternative terms.
 Another way is if you have a book on your topic, try skimming the table of contents or read a chapter to identify more keywords that you haven't thought of before.
 Or quickly glance a website that's on your topic.
 What terminology do they use?
 You can also search Google or Wikipedia for ideas but remember that Wikipedia is not considered a credible academic source.
 But you can certainly use it to brainstorm keywords.

 Now that we've got our keywords we can now use those words to search the library for resources.

-Now let's modify our search to include our second keyword -- oceans.
+Now let's modify our search to include our second keyword -- education.
 Let's remove any limits we may have had before and then type the second keyword in the next search box.
 Always put one idea or concept per line and connect them by AND to find more relevant results.
-Notice MultiSearch automatically has AND by default.
+Notice Page 1+ automatically has AND by default.
 Click Search and you'll notice the number of your search results has reduced.
 These results contain only those items that contain both keywords.

 Here's how AND works.
 The analogy that I like to use is Facebook.
 Your mutual friends list is a result of an AND operator.
 You have 'you', your friends, your friend and their friends -- somewhere behind the Facebook code, there is an actual AND operator that looks at both of you and outputs a list of shared friends.

-Now that we have a list of relevant results, the next step, is evaluating whether or not these articles are actually useful and relevant for our assignment.
+Now that we have a list of relevant results, the next step, is evaluating whether or not these articles are useful and relevant for our assignment.